python-trio/trio/docs/source/reference-lowlevel.rst

-  runs to completion, so ``finally`` blocks run, resources are cleaned up, etc. If you stop your host loop early, before the ``done_callback`` is invoked, then that cuts off the Trio run in the middle without a chance to clean up, and can leave both your program and Trio itself in an inconsistent state.
-(For example,
+  runs to completion, so ``finally`` blocks run, resources are cleaned up, etc. If you stop your host loop early, before the ``done_callback`` is invoked, then that cuts off the Trio run in the middle without a chance to clean up.
+This can leave your code in an inconsistent state, and will definitely leave Trio's internals in an inconsistent state, which will cause errors if you try to use Trio again in that thread.

   Some programs need to be able to quit at any time, for example in response to a GUI window being closed or a user selecting a "Quit" from a menu.
-To handle these cases, we recommend wrapping your whole program in a `trio.CancelScope`, and cancelling it when you want to quit.
+In these cases, we recommend wrapping your whole program in a `trio.CancelScope`, and cancelling it when you want to quit.